Top sleep books to read in 2021

 By Nicole Moshfegh

-With cognitive behavioural therapy, you train your brain to respond differently to certain triggers.
+With cognitive behavioral therapy, you train your brain to respond differently to certain triggers.
 You can train yourself to fall asleep easier over time.
 You just need to put in the work.

 The Sleep Solution: Why Your Sleep Is Broken And How To Fix It

-Dr Chris Winter, M.D. has helped more than 10,000 patients get better sleep.
-He has taken what he has learnt over the years and combined it to bring you The Sleep Solution: Why Your Sleep Is Broken And How To Fix It.
+Dr. Chris Winter, M.D. has helped more than 10,000 patients get better sleep.
+He has taken what he has learned over the years and combined it to bring you The Sleep Solution: Why Your Sleep Is Broken And How To Fix It.

 If you are looking for information that will help you sleep better without needing to rely on sleeping pills and you want to discover the root cause of your sleep problems, we highly recommend reading this book.

 The Sleep Revolution